iamvinai/Agentic_safety/README.md

-python -m pip install --upgrade pip python -m pip install -r requirements.txt python -m pip install -e connector cp .env.example .env
+python -m pip install --upgrade pip python -m pip install -r requirements.txt python -m pip install -e connector
 ```

 Check the version inside the environment with `python --version`; it should
 show 3.10 or newer.

-If `.env` already exists, skip the `cp` command so you do not overwrite it.

 Open `.env` and add your keys: